PaddyKavanagh/build7_notebooks/README.md

 This repository contains Jupyter notebooks demonstrating the use of the JWST calibration pipeline (build 7) for MIRI data within python.

-Build 7 of the JWST calibration pipeline can be installed into a Anaconda environment as follows:
+Build 7 of the JWST calibration pipeline can be installed into an Anaconda environment as follows:

 conda create -n jwstb7 --file <URL>